 Give the reasons that an EOT is required; and

-Complete the EOT for "IPE page" in RHWP including the date to which the IPE completion is extended.
+Complete the EOT page in RHW by selecting “EOT for IPE” as the type, including the number of days for the IPE extension, and documenting the reason for the extension and customer agreement.

 If the eligible individual does not agree to an EOT, the VR Counselor must document their decision in a case note and explain that TWC-VR services cannot be provided without an IPE and their case may be closed.
 If the eligible individual and VR Counselor cannot come to an agreement regarding the contents of the IPE within 90 days, the VR Counselor must document the status of the pending IPE and consult with supervision on how to proceed with the case.
 The VR Counselor then informs the eligible individual of the right to appeal the decision and provides the "Can We Talk?" brochure.
 TWC-VR staff must document in RHW the date and method the information was provided to the eligible individual.